DrVenkataRajeshKumar/S8/README.md

 # S8

-we separated the ResNet code files and saved in google drive as resnetmodel, and uploaded them in github
+we separated the ResNet code files and saved in google drive as resnetmodel, and uploaded to github

+we used dataloader, datatransform, modelstats and model trainer from google drive library created for S7 assignment.

 we changed the code to increase the accuracy by adding softmax [https://github.com/DrVenkataRajeshKumar/S8/blob/master/resnetmodel.py]